irrealis/ds05-reproducible-research-pa2/exploratory_analysis/severe-weather-writeup_180701-1604.md

 We see that over 400 new event are added between about 1993 and 1995, the majority of which are retired within a few years.
 The number continues to decline for a decade before stabilizing slightly below 50 around 2005.
-After 2006, exactly 40 are used in each year.
+After 2006, up to 46 are used in each year.

 The number of distinct event types used between 2007 and 2011 is
-42. They are exactly the permitted storm data events listed in table 1, section 2.1.1 of the [National Weather Service Instruction (NWSI) 10-1605](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf) dated August 17, 2007 (which, provided to us by our instructors, has in its publication date a hint).
+48. They are exactly the permitted storm data events listed in table 1, section 2.1.1 of the [National Weather Service Instruction (NWSI) 10-1605](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf) dated August 17, 2007 (which, provided to us by our instructors, has in its publication date a hint).
 (Note: `LANDSLIDE` and "Debris Flow" are the same thing.)

 ```r